scotmcp/explosive.ws-to-godot/README.md

 # Godot Engine

-##### To make the animations Godot ready, we need to modify the key frames of the Hips bone.
+We need make the animations Godot ready.
+If you are using a standard character model, such as from [Mixamo](https://www.mixamo.com), the import process is rather straight forward.
+However, if you are using a character from [Synty](https://syntystore.com/) we need to modify the key frames of the Hips bone.
+This is due to a slight difference between Explosive and Synty rigs.
 This will prevent the player from *floating* above the floor by the animations.

-*You must have a rigged and working character model to animate.
-You can try using the X-bot or Y-bot from [Mixamo](https://www.mixamo.com) or purchase some great looking character models from [Synty](https://syntystore.com/).*
+To learn how to import Synty character models successfully please watch [Importing Synty Modular Fantasy Heroes into Godot 4 - YouTube](https://www.youtube.com/watch?v=nasSGwC6ef4) by Flyn.

 1. Import the GLB file, [explosive_bone_map.tres](https://github.com/scotmcp/explosive.ws-to-godot/blob/main/scripts/explosive_bone_map.tres "explosive_bone_map.tres") and the [explosive_anim_import.gd](https://github.com/scotmcp/explosive.ws-to-godot/blob/main/scripts/explosive_anim_import.gd "explosive_anim_import.gd") file to the project by dragging them into the Res:// filesystem frame.